 Educational Technologies (EdTech) supports the university’s core mission of teaching, learning, and research by implementing innovative, enterprise-level academic computing systems and services.
-EdTech manages course management, interactive media, synchronous collaboration, lecture capture, and other dynamic online tools for use by Georgetown’s faculty and students.
+EdTech manages course management, interactive media, synchronous collaboration, lecture capture, and other dynamic online tools for use by Georgetown’s faculty, staff and students.

 Network Computing Services

 The Network Computing Services group manages and maintains the university’s hardware and computing infrastructure, the Georgetown WiFi and wired networks for Internet connectivity, telecom (voice and data) services, Web-based file storage services, and on- and off-campus computing facilities, such as the university’s data center in Laurel, MD.

 The Administrative Applications group manages Georgetown360 (Hoya360, GUFaculty360) and the Georgetown Management System (GMS).
 The group also provides technology support for the university’s research community, and maintains key business reporting and analytics systems.